Cheeky shoe-stealing sea lion a hit online

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

+Sea lion Paige is making a splash online with her seaside shenanigans, most recently starring in a video with more than one million views.

-The video of the creature frolicking in a Brighton swimming hole with a pair of pilfered wetsuit booties while their owner looks on has received 1.1 million views on Facebook.
+The video of the creature frolicking in a Dunedin swimming hole with a pair of pilfered wetsuit booties while their owner looks on has received 1.1 million views on Facebook.

 He was able to retrieve one shoe himself, and the other was later spotted floating out in the waves and was retrieved by the Brighton Surf Life Saving Club.